lisongxu/CSCE156-Project-DB/README.md

    * `dbinit.sql` - the MySQL initialization script.
 The LAs will run it to initialize your database before running your JAR file.
    * `Main.java`, `Database.java`, and all other Java source files.

-4. `design.pdf`: Design document described in the next section.
+4. `design.pdf`: Design document as described in the next section.

 Again, if you plan to work with one other student for this project, please sign up for a group on Canvas (`people` then `Groups`), and only one member of your group needs to